-During the year, our Hong Kong-based professional marketing team continued to expand our marketing and distribution network in Hong Kong and Macau over a range of blue chip accounts with major supermarket chains, hotels, restaurants and the major international airline food service providers.
+During the year, our Hong Kong-based professional marketing team continued to expand our marketing and distribution network in Hong Kong and Macau over a range of blue-chip accounts with major supermarket chains, hotels, restaurants and the major international airline food service providers.
 On the supply side, we continued to grow our base by introducing new Australian and European meat brands to the local markets and thereby increasing the super market shelf space for our expanding product range.

-In parallel with the development of the Hong Kong food business, we are now operating with a successful local partner two small pilot restaurant stores in Wuhan (with a population of over 10 million) and one in Chongqing (with a population of over 30 million).
-These are fast growing economies in Central and Western China in the earlier stage of economic development than the existing coastal cities like Shanghai and Shenzhen.
-We continue to study and test the local markets there to formulate a strategy to capitalize the tremendous growth of the disposal income of the population as a result of economic transformations of these mega cities as we have seen in the major coastal cities.

-In support of the local operation in China, Century acquired office premises (C\$949k for 212 square metres) in Wuhan to keep its long-term occupancy cost competitive, with the added benefit of potential capital appreciation over time.
+In parallel with the development of the Hong Kong food business, we operate with a successful local partner running pilot restaurant stores in Wuhan (with a population of over 10 million) and Chongqing (with a population of over 30 million).
+In support of the local operation in China, Century acquired office premises in Wuhan to keep its long-term occupancy cost competitive, with the added benefit of potential capital appreciation over time.